Favourites

 (1976, Crosby)

-), or the location of ground zero (currently thought to be Haskell County, Kansas), yet it meticulously reconstructs the progress of H1N1 across the USA, Alaska and Oceania.
-I reread it during the COVID–19 pandemic in 2020 and the parallels with 1919 were sobering.
-John M Barry's more recent The Great Influenza
+The standard reference on the 1918–20 pandemic.
+A bit dated in its understanding of how the virus works (eg. there is nothing on cytokine storms), or the location of ground zero (currently thought to be Haskell County, Kansas), yet it meticulously reconstructs the progress of H1N1 across the USA, Alaska and Oceania.
+I reread it in 2020 during the COVID–19 pandemic and the parallels with 1919 are sobering.
+John M Barry's more recent The Great Influenza (2004) is also worth a read, although parts I and IX are useless padding and should be skipped

 Anna Karenina